Consensys/mythril/tests/testdata/outputs_expected/calls.sol.o.markdown

 ### Description

 This contract executes a message call to an address provided as a function argument.
-Generally, it is not recommended to call user-supplied adresses using Solidity's call() construct.
+Generally, it is not recommended to call user-supplied addresses using Solidity's call() construct.
 Note that attackers might leverage reentrancy attacks to exploit race conditions or manipulate this contract's state.

 ## Transaction order dependence